Leonardo di ser Piero da Vinci (Vinci,

 the whole earth, Leonardo imagined the movement of water masses on earth,

-like the blood circulation, with a slow but continuous change, coming to the
+like the blood circulation, with a slow but continuous change,

 conclusion that the places where the fossils surfaced, time must have been